-Name of QP Expert Description of Report Referred to in this AIF Cristian Quiñones MAusIMM CP (Geo) David Seers, MAusIMM CP (Geo) 2022 Santa Cecilia Technical Report Cristian Quiñones MAusIMM CP (Geo) 2022 Margarita Technical Report
+Name of QP Expert Description of Report Referred to in this AIF Cristian Quiñones MAusIMM CP (Geo) David Seers, MAusIMM CP (Geo) 2022 Santa Cecilia Technical Report Cristian Quiñones MAusIMM CP (Geo) 2022 Margarita Technical Report Bryan Atkinson, P Geol.
+Overall Review of this AIF

-Neither Mr Quiñones nor Mr Seers, nor any partner, associate or employee of either person, at the time Mr Quiñones nor Mr Seers prepared or certified a technical report, has received or will receive any or beneficial interest, direct or indirect, in any securities or other property of the Company, nor does any of the forgoing persons expect to be elected, appointed or employed as a director, officer or employee of the Company or of any associate or affiliate of the Company.
-Mr Quiñones and Mr Seers received customary cash consulting fees and expenses for the technical reports they have authored or co-authored.
+None of Mr. Atkinson, Mr. Quiñones, nor Mr. Seers, nor any partner, associate or employee of either person, at the time Mr. Quiñones nor Mr. Seers prepared or certified a technical report, or Mr. Atkinson as of the date hereof, has received or will receive any or beneficial interest, direct or indirect, in any securities or other property of the Company, nor does any of the forgoing persons expect to be elected, appointed or employed as a director, officer or employee of the Company or of any associate or affiliate of the Company.
+Mr. Quiñones, Mr. Seers and Mr. Atkinson have received, or will receive, customary cash consulting fees and expenses for the technical reports and review of this AIF